 Expense Head % p.a. of daily Net Assets (Estimated p.a.)
-Investment Management & Advisory Fee not exceeding 2.00% Audit fees/fees and expenses of trustees of daily net assets Custodial Fees Registrar & Transfer Agent Fees including cost of providing account statements / IDCW / redemption cheques/ warrants Marketing & Selling Expenses including Agents Commission and statutory Advertisement Costs related to investor communications Costs of fund transfer from location to location Cost towards investor education & awareness Goods & Services Tax on expenses other than investment and advisory fees 7 Other Expenses (to be specified as per Reg 52 of SEBI MF Regulations) Maximum Total expenses ratio (TER) permissible under Regulation not exceeding 2.00% 52 (6) (c) of daily net assets Goods and Service Tax on investment and advisory fees At actual Brokerage and transaction cost, including Goods & Service Tax, under Not exceeding 0.12 Regulation 52 (6A)(a) %/ 0.05% Additional expenses under Regulations 52(6A)(c) not exceeding 0.05% of daily net asset Additional expenses for gross new inflows from specified cities not exceeding 0.30% of daily net asset (These expenses are in abeyance with effect from March 1, 2023 till further instructions from SEBI)
+Investment Management & Advisory Fee not exceeding 2.00% Audit fees/fees and expenses of trustees of daily net assets Custodial Fees Registrar & Transfer Agent Fees including cost of providing account statements / IDCW / redemption cheques/ warrants Marketing & Selling Expenses including Agents Commission and statutory Advertisement ] Costs related to investor communications ] Costs of fund transfer from location to location ] Cost towards investor education & awareness(at least 0.02%) Brokerage and transaction costs (including Goods and Service Tax) incurred for the purpose of execution of trade in excess of 0.12% (in case of cash market transactions) /0.05% (in case of derivatives transactions - Goods & Services Tax on expenses other than investment and advisory fees 4 Other Expenses (to be specified as per Reg 52 of SEBI MF Regulations) Maximum Total expenses ratio (TER) permissible under Regulation not exceeding 2.00% 52 (6) (c) of daily net assets

+Goods and Service Tax on investment and advisory fees At actual Brokerage and transaction cost, including Goods & Service Tax, under Regulation 52 (6A)(a) Not exceeding 0.12 %/ 0.05% Additional expenses under Regulations 52(6A)(c) not exceeding 0.05% of daily net asset Additional expenses for gross new inflows from specified cities not exceeding 0.30% of daily net asset (These expenses are in abeyance with effect from March 1, 2023 till further instructions from SEBI)

-\ As per Para 10.1.7 of SEBI Master Circular on Mutual Funds dated June 27, 2024, schemes wherein exit load is not levied, the AMC shall not be eligible to charge the above-mentioned additional expenses for such scheme.
+\ As per Para 10.1.7 of SEBI Master Circular on Mutual Funds dated May 19, 2023, schemes wherein exit load is not levied, the AMC shall not be eligible to charge the above-mentioned additional expenses for such scheme.